How to start an email exercise

 3.

-A formal way to start the opening of an email, when you're responding and uses the word 'with', is
+A formal way to start the introduction of an email, when you're responding to a conversation or an email on the topic, is

 With reference to your: